patrickpark910/critloadexp/README.md

 In `results.png`, the MCNP-predicted critical loading (blue) is compared with our experimental data from 01/29/2020 (red) in our F-ring TRIGA Mk.I core with all rods down.
 **MCNP predicts 2 more fuel elements are required to go critical with all rods down**; experimental suggests 11.

+I learned this method of Python-MCNP automation thanks to my time at the NIST Center for Neutron Research.
+My `run_mcnp()` function is almost identical to Dr. Danyal Turkoglu's NCNR code library, and I have adapted the `get_keff()` and iterative `matplotlib` plotting functions from what I wrote during my time working with him.

 ### Procedure

 *I'm writing these instructions for any undergraduate to be able to follow.